La Crosse Fairgrounds Speedway: Main event

 The sanctioning body for the main event for the weekend has varied through the years.
 It began using the Central Wisconsin Racing Association rules between 1970 and 1986.
 The ARTGO touring series took over sanction from 1987 until 1997.
 ARTGO was sold to NASCAR and the series took various names between 1998 until 2006.
 The 2006 main event was a Wisconsin Late Model event even though NASCAR ran its final Elite Division race that Friday night.
-The ARCA Midwest Tour took over the main event in 2007 and has held it ever since.
+The ASA Midwest Tour took over the main event in 2007 and has held it ever since.

-Joe Shear is the only driver to have five main event wins; Travis Sauter and Dan Fredrickson are second with four victories.
+Joe Shear is the first driver to have won five main events, but that record was matched by Ty Majeski when he won the 2025 main event.
+Travis Sauter and Dan Fredrickson are second with four victories each.